Winter Safety Tips

 - Allow more time!
 Your chances of slipping and falling are greater if you are in a hurry.

-- NOTE Security staff can provide an escort anytime day or night.
-If you are concerned about your personal safety while walking to or from your car or between buildings after dark, call the Security Department at x5777.
+- **NOTE** The Security Department can provide an escort anytime day or night.
+If you are concerned about your personal safety while walking to or from your car or between buildings after dark, call the Security Department at ext.
+5777.

 - Install smoke detectors near each bedroom and on each floor of your home.
 Test it monthly.
 If it has a battery, change the battery once a year.

 - Install a carbon monoxide (CO) alarm.
 Know the symptoms of CO poisoning: headache, fatigue, dizziness, and shortness of breath.
 If you experience any of these symptoms, get fresh air right away and contact a doctor for proper diagnosis.

 - Make sure your heating system is in good condition.
 Have your furnace serviced, your fireplace or woodstove chimney and flue inspected and cleaned if needed.

 - Keep portable space heaters at least 3 feet from anything that can burn, including bedding, furniture, and clothing.
 Never drape anything over a space heater to dry.